 - Coronavirus Aid, Relief & Economic Security Act

 - R.I.
 Superior Court Business Recovery Plan

 Higgins, Cavanagh & Cooney is well-positioned to assist employers with comprehensive workplace representation as the state embarks on a new pathway to reopening the economy.

-My colleagues, James T. Hornstein at email@example.com (401-490-3952) and Courtney L. Manchester at firstname.lastname@example.org (401-490-3910), continue to address a number of related workers’ compensation questions from our clients.
-A copy of a recent article that they published can be found here.
+My colleague, James T. Hornstein at email@example.com (401-490-3952), continues to address a number of related workers’ compensation questions from our clients.
+A copy of a recent article that he published can be found here.